One-shot Learning of Surrogates in PDE-constrained Optimization Under Uncertainty: Stochastic gradient descent for pRM problems

 \subsection{Application to linear surrogate models}

 In this section we verify that a surrogate, that is linear in its parameters, satisfies the assumptions of Theorem \ref{thm:SGDconvergence}.
-Therefore, we assume in this section that the surrogate is of the following form:
+For this purpose, we assume in this section that the surrogate is of the following form: